vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ### `Hasher`

-The `Hasher` computes and verifies digest of the input text.
+The `Hasher` computes and verifies the digest of the input text.
 By default, it uses the SHA256 algorithm but this can be changed to any of the constants from `vm.Aspects.Security.Cryptography.Algorithms.Hash`.

 Here is how to instantiate the hasher which will produce MD5 hasher with 16 bytes salt: